What is art history?

 Career path after getting a major in Art History is very fulfilling.
 Students can become directors or curators of museums, galleries, arts organizations, archives and libraries.
 They can also choose to work as editors or writers for art journals and other media.

-Careers available for art history graduates include but are not limited to: Advertising, Architectural Conservation, Architecture, Archivists, Community College Teacher, Design, Editor, Event Planner, Fundraiser, Gallery Management, Arts Grant Officer, Heritage Policy, Interior/Fashion Designer, Journalist, Landscape Architect, Attorney, Marketing & Communications, Media & Communication, Museum Curators, Museum.
+Careers available for those who major in art history include but are not limited to: Advertising, Architectural Conservation, Architecture, Archivists, Community College Teacher, Design, Editor, Event Planner, Fundraiser, Gallery Management, Arts Grant Officer, Heritage Policy, Interior/Fashion Designer, Journalist, Landscape Architect, Attorney, Marketing & Communications, Media & Communication, Museum Curators, and Museum.
+The diverse range of career opportunities underscores the versatility and applicability of a major in art history across various professional domains.

 Media and Broadcast Assistant